 The former chief prosecutor of the Special Court for Sierra Leone called graphic pictures of apparent Syrian civil war victims that were shown to the U.N.
 Security Council rare "direct evidence" of war crimes.

-The informal Council meeting was organized by France to give the 15-member body a chance to see some of the 55,000 photographs taken by a former member of the Syrian military police.
+Council members held an informal meeting Tuesday to see some of the 55,000 photos taken by a former member of the Syrian military police.

-France's ambassador to the U.N., Gerard Araud, said it was important for the Security Council to see the images, as his government prepares a resolution that would refer the Syrian conflict to the International Criminal Court for possible war crimes indictments.
-Araud said the Council "fell into silence" after seeing the images.
+France's U.N.
+Ambassador Gerard Araud said it was important for the Security Council to see the images, as his government prepares a resolution to refer the Syrian conflict to the International Criminal Court.

-Nearly 60 countries have demanded that the Syrian situation be referred to the court in The Hague.
-But it is up to a majority of the Security Council to decide to send it there.
+Nearly 60 countries have demanded that the Syrian situation be referred to the International Criminal Court in The Hague, but the decision is up to the Security Council.

 U.S. Ambassador to the U.N.
 Samantha Power said the photos underscore the "brutality" of Assad's government, and that killings were "systematic orders" from the top.
 She said the Red Cross needs to be given access to prisoners, and those responsible for crimes must be brought to justice.